§ 01 Business Overview

 § 04 Risk Rating

-High growth, high quality business, but high risk for one reason above all others: valuation.
+Great business, but the risk is one thing: valuation.
 A 238x P/E means the market is pricing in perfection for years.
-Any deceleration in revenue growth, any major government contract loss, any macro slowdown in enterprise software spending, and the stock re-rates sharply downward.
+If revenue growth decelerates for any reason, the stock re-rates hard.
 The business could be executing perfectly and the stock could still fall 40% if sentiment shifts.

 § 05 Bull vs. Bear